castorini/pyserini/docs/experiments-vector-prf.md

 _Note: If you have pre-computed queries available, the `--encoder` can be replaced with `--encoded-queries` to avoid "on-the-fly" query encoding by passing in the path to your pre-computed query file.
-For example, Pyserini has the ANCE pre-computed query available for MS MARCO Passage V1, so instead of using `--encoder castorini/ance-msmarco-passage`, one can use `--encoded-queries ance-msmarco-passage-dev-subset`._
+For example, Pyserini has the ANCE pre-computed query available for MS MARCO Passage V1, so instead of using `--encoder castorini/ance-msmarco-passage`, one can use `--encoded-queries ance-msmarco-passage-dev-subset`.
+For ADORE model, you can only use `--encoded-queries`._

 With these parameters, one can easily reproduce the results above, for example, to reproduce `TREC DL 2019 Passage with ANCE Average Vector PRF 3` the command will be:
 ```